Last Updated on April 14, 2023 by Freddy Reyes

 When installing Office XP/2K or any of its components like FrontPage XP/2K or Microsoft Script Editor, a program called Mdm.exe (Machine Debug Manager) is also installed.
 Mdm.exe is used to provide application debugging and creates two temporary files every time you restart your machine, which are saved in the Windows folder.

 Mdm.exe loads itself via the registry and can be viewed in Msconfig under Startup and All Users HKLMSoftwareMicrosoftWindowsCurrentVersionRunServices.
 It can also be configured to start during the startup of WinME/XP or if the script debugging feature in Internet Explorer is turned on.

 To disable Mdm.exe and script error pop-ups, you can follow these steps:

-On the Tools menu, click Internet Options | Advanced.
+- In Internet Explorer, click on the Tools menu and select Internet Options | Advanced.

 - Place a check in “Disable script debugging” and uncheck “Display a notification about every script error.”

 - Open the Task Manager by pressing Ctrl-Alt-Del and end the MDM task.

 - Search for mdm.exe and rename it to mdm.old.